Home Health How to Request Medical Records

 Requesting Another Person’s Records

-Requesting another person’s medical records has its own requirements.
+Requesting another person’s medical records has its own set of requirements.
 There are different forms to fill out, and the requestor must have the proper legal documents to show the medical records department.

-If someone is no longer capable of making decisions or is incapacitated, their representatives must have a power of attorney for health care and finances — a specific document that grants a third party the legal ability to access medical records.
+If someone can no longer make decisions or is incapacitated, their representatives must have a power of attorney for health care and finances.
+This type of power of attorney is a specific document that grants a third party the legal ability to access medical records.

 Attorney Trent Miracle explains what a power of attorney is and what it does.

-Requesting medical records about someone who is deceased requires the requester to be an executor of the deceased patient’s estate or to have permission from the executor for the access.
+Requesting medical records about a deceased patient requires the requester to be an executor of the deceased patient’s estate or to have permission from the executor for access.
 If no executor exists, another person can petition to become the executor through a probate court.
-The petitioner must have documentation of their relationship to the deceased.
+The petitioner must have documentation regarding their relationship to the deceased.

 Records Your Provider May Deny

 There are rare exceptions when a provider can deny access to a medical record.
-The two most cited examples of denial are because of mental health or ongoing litigation.
+The two most cited reasons for denial are mental health concerns and ongoing litigation.

 Examples of Records Providers May Deny

-• Records from correctional institutions if they could endanger an inmate, corrections employee or corrections visitors.
+• Records from correctional institutions that could endanger an inmate, corrections employee or corrections visitor

-• Emergency room records specific to hospital or company procedure and not patient care.
+• Emergency room records are specific to hospital or company procedures and not patient care

-Most state laws, which often mirror one another, protect providers if they claim that releasing the record will do you harm or harm someone else.
-One example would be notes from a psychotherapist.
-However, judges rarely uphold a denial strictly because a patient could be upset or angry about the contents of the record.
+Most state laws protect providers if they claim that releasing the record could harm you or someone else.
+However, judges rarely uphold a denial strictly because a patient could be upset or angry about the record’s contents.

 Any denials must be spelled out in plain language, explaining the reason for the denial in a letter, email or fax.